Harmonica-Men/Harmonica-Men/README.md

 - 👋 Hi, I’m @Harmonica-Men
 - 👀 I’m interested in ...
 Black Holes
 - 🌱 I’m currently learning ...
-Agile
+Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... filip@vanelslande.com